MosheOhadSaban/vacations-project/README.md

 - You have downloaded the client folder.
 - open it on your IDE.
 - In The Terminal run the command "npm install".
 Which will install the dependencies.
--  in order to run client use npm command "npm run".
+-  in order to run client use npm command "npm start".

 ## setup server
 - You have downloaded the client folder.